 A $50.00 No Show Fee may be charged to your account, if you fail to show up for an appointment or cancel without 24 hours prior notice of scheduled appointment.

-Failure to show for a 3rd scheduled appointment without proper cancellation will result in a $100 fee charge to your account.
-You will be discharged due to nonattendance and your referring healthcare provider will be notified of your discharge status.
+Failure to show for 3 scheduled appointments consecutively or without proper cancellation will result in immediate discharged due to nonattendance and your referring healthcare provider will be notified of your discharge status.

 To minimize inconveniencing other scheduled patients, if you arrive more than 15 minutes late to your scheduled appointment, your therapist may require you to reschedule and reserves the right to charge you a $50.00 No Show Fee.